 Facebook, in particular, is facing a string of major advertising boycotts from the likes of Verizon, Unilever, Coca-Cola and Honda, after being accused of hate speech, misinformation and fake news.

 While it would be premature to suggest their reign is over, gone are the days where big tech used its lobbying muscle to avoid regulation.
 Instead, public and professional trust in these companies is declining, paving the way for other more trusted environments like local news..

 The pandemic sent the global public back to more trusted news sources and more people than ever are paying for news from leading organisations.

 When searching for coronavirus news, 67% of Britons turned to their local newspapers, websites and phone apps.
 This means the majority of us chose to get our valuable information from local news rather than both the government and social media.

-We found the same thing at JPIMedia, where our audience rated our news titles the second most valuable source for coronavirus news, second only to national TV.
+Our audience even rated our news titles the second most valuable source for coronavirus news, second only to national TV.
 This not only demonstrates our value to the local public but the value of trusted newsbrand sites.

 You can produce the best and most valuable content, but if it’s in the wrong place, the right people won’t see it.